 The description of product attributes directly affects purchase decisions.

-It’s important to properly manage both the tangible and intangible attributes described on your product pages.
+It’s essential to properly manage both the tangible and intangible attributes described on your product pages.

 Tangible attributes include: